Interactions and usability with Windows Phone

 Custom controls should be created only to make functions, tasks, or operations easier to complete or understand.

 Consider using standard system controls as a model for operation in your custom controls.
 If your controls will be used during content viewing, make them discreet.
 Controls should fade out during full-screen viewing.

 To provide a consistent experience throughout the Windows Phone platform, it's important to follow a common structure when you place buttons.
 This way, you provide a consistent and simple structure for users to navigate through.

-It’s also important to understand what the hardware and software will give you for free.
-For starters, every Windows Phone contains three hardware buttons—Back, Start, and Search.
+It's also important to understand what the hardware and software will give you for free.
+For starters, every Windows Phone contains three steering buttons—Back, Start, and Search.
 Understanding how these buttons are used throughout the system can help prevent issues within the UI and flow of your app.